-Your new kitchen should look like it was original to the house, whether it's an antique reproduction or a mid-century home or a contemporary.
+Your new kitchen should look like it is original to the house, whether it's an antique reproduction, a mid-century modern or contemporary home.
 It doesn't have to match the rest of the house, but it should complement its design and style.

-Even an antique home can be updated with modern amenities, yet have a kitchen that look like it belongs.
+Even an antique home can be updated with modern amenities, yet have a kitchen that looks like it belongs.
 It's all in the details.

-Perhaps the shiny bagel toaster that you can't live without lives behind the closed doors of an appliance garage.
+Perhaps the shiny bagel toaster that you can't live without is stored behind the closed doors of an appliance garage.
 A paneled SubZero fridge blends in with adjacent cabinetry.
 A big farm sink is functional, stylish, and historically appropriate.